 The COS API exposes the availability of files identified by their hash across different origins.
-The purpose is to enable efficient sharing of large files (for example, AI models, SQLite databases, Wasm modules) to reduce redundant downloads and storage.
+The purpose is to enable efficient sharing of large files (for example, AI models, highly popular JavaScript libraries, Wasm modules) to reduce redundant downloads and storage.
+Exposing this information is optionally subject to user consent, depending on the user agent’s policy.

-Yes, after explicit user consent, the API exposes only the existence of a file with a known hash and provides read access to it.
+Yes, possibly after user consent, the API exposes only the existence of a file with a known hash and provides read access to it.
 No additional metadata is exposed.
-Write access is always granted, just like any page can freely and until its storage quota is reached store arbitrary data in other storage mechanisms like the bucket file system (origin private file system), IndexedDB, or the Cache API.
+Write access is always granted, just like any page can freely store arbitrary data until its storage quota is reached in other storage mechanisms like the bucket file system (origin private file system), IndexedDB, or the Cache API.
+User agents that allow third-party cookies by default may consider exposing this API without a prompt.

 Possibly.
-If a COS file is only used on a couple websites, then a site can discover that the user visited those sites by checking for the file’s presence.
-The attacker site would need to probe hashes of resources it’s interested in, which the user would need to approve by granting permission to do so.
-One such attack could be checking for the presence of game engines, and thereby deriving that the user may be interested in gaming.
+If a COS file is only used on a couple of websites, a site can discover that the user visited those sites by checking for the file’s presence.
+The attacker site would need to probe hashes of resources it’s interested in, which the user agent may optionally allow the user to approve by granting permission to do so.
+One such attack could be checking for the presence of highly popular JavaScript libraries, deriving that the user visits sites using specific frameworks.
+In user agents that allow third-party cookies, this information may already be exposed.

-Files can only be accessed with explicit user consent.
-The API does not allow arbitrary file discovery or sharing of sensitive user data without permission.
+Files can only be accessed with optional user consent or user agent approval.
+The API does not allow arbitrary file discovery or sharing of sensitive user data without permission or user agent consent.

 No.

 Yes.
 Files stored in COS persist across sessions.
-However, their access is gated by user consent, and user agents can manage eviction policies to maintain control over this state.
+However, their access is gated by optional user consent or user agent approval, and user agents can manage eviction policies to maintain control over this state.

 No.